imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 ### What happens when we access a property?

+When we try to access a property on an object.
+Following happens:

+1. JavaScript engine looks for the property on the object.
+   a.
+If it finds the property, then it returns/execute it.
+   b.
+Otherwise, it does the following.
+2. JavaScript Engine then checks the inherited property of an object by looking at \[\[Prototype\]\].
+   a.
+If the property is found, it gets executed/return.
+   b.
+Otherwise, it looks into \[\[Prototype\]\] of \[\[Prototype\]\].
+This chain ends when either the property of found or there is no \[\[Prototype\]\] left, which means that we have reached the end of prototype chain.

 ## Various ways of Prototypical Inheritance

 In JavaScript, there is just prototypical inheritance.
 No matter how we create an Object.
 But still, there are subtle differences, that d we should take a look upon.